-- (a) The words "SELL BY" or "BEST IF USED BY" followed by a reasonable date when the product would be expected to reach the end of its shelf life; - (b) The date shall consist of the abbreviation for the month and number of the day of the month; and - (c) For fresh frozen shellfish, the year shall be added to the date. - (7) The dealer shall label each individual package containing 64 fluid ounces or more of fresh or fresh frozen shellfish with the following: - (a) The words "DATE SHUCKED" followed by the date shucked located on both the lid and sidewall or bottom of the container: - (b) The date shall consist of either the abbreviation for the month and number of the day of the month or in Julian format (YDDD), the last digit of the four digit year and the three digit number corresponding the day of the year; and - (c) For fresh frozen shellfish, the year shall be added to the date (for non-Julian format). - (8) If the dealer thaws and repacks frozen shellfish, the dealer shall label the shellfish container as previously frozen. - (9) If the dealer freezes fresh shucked shellfish, the dealer shall label all frozen shellfish as frozen in type of equal prominence immediately adjacent to the type of the shellfish and the year shall be added to the date (for non-Julian format). - (10) If the dealer uses lot codes to track shellfish containers, the lot codes shall be distinct and set apart from any date listed on the container. - The dealer shall assure that each package of fresh or frozen shucked shellfish shall include a consumer advisory.
-The following statement, from Section 3-603.11 of the Current Food Code, or an equivalent statement, shall be included on all packages: "Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of foodborne illness, especially if you have certain medical conditions." - (12) The dealer shall assure that each package of fresh shucked shellfish packed in ROP containers is labeled "Keep below 38°F (3.3°C) ambient air temperature." - The dealer shall assure that each package of frozen shucked shellfish packed in ROP containers is labeled "Important, Keep frozen.
+- and number of the day of the month or in Julian format (YDDD), the last digit of the four digit year and the three digit number corresponding the day of the year; and - (c) For fresh frozen shellfish, the year shall be added to the date (for non-Julian format). - (8) If the dealer thaws and repacks frozen shellfish, the dealer shall label the shellfish container as previously frozen. - (9) If the dealer freezes fresh shucked shellfish, the dealer shall label all frozen shellfish as frozen in type of equal prominence immediately adjacent to the type of the shellfish and the year shall be added to the date (for non-Julian format). - (10) If the dealer uses lot codes to track shellfish containers, the lot codes shall be distinct and set apart from any date listed on the container. - (11) The dealer shall assure that each package of fresh or frozen shucked shellfish shall include a consumer advisory.
+The following statement, from Section 3-603.11 of the Current Food Code, or an equivalent statement, shall be included on all packages: "Consuming raw or undercooked meats, poultry, seafood, shellfish, or eggs may increase your risk of foodborne illness, especially if you have certain medical conditions." - (12) The dealer shall assure that each package of fresh shucked shellfish packed in ROP containers is labeled "Keep below 38°F (3.3°C) ambient air temperature." - (13) The dealer shall assure that each package of frozen shucked shellfish packed in ROP containers is labeled "Important, Keep frozen.
 Thaw under refrigeration below 38°F (3.3°C) immediately before use."